-Note: Yearly number for 2014, and average of this period, of lead and normal articles published also as working paper and the respective number of citations registered in Google Scholar and Web of Science.
+Yearly number for 2014, and average of this period, of lead and normal articles published also as working paper and the respective number of citations registered in Google Scholar and Web of Science.
 Data collected in December 2015.
-WP refers to working paper.

-Source: Journal of Population Economics, Thompson Reuters Web of Science, Google Scholar, IDEAS/RePec.
+Source: Journal of Population Economics, Thompson Reuters Web of Science, Google Scholar, IDEAS/RePec